thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 1) That BOOP BOOP at startup.
 I cannot stress just how loud this was.
 2) The fact that it still ran a google built firmware
-3) The microsd card slot didn't work (more on this later)
+3) The microsd card slot didn't work (with chromebook firmware in dev mode it's a jtag)
-4) The weird chromeos partition layout that I had to conform to
+4) The weird A+B chromeos partition layout that I had to conform to
-5) The danger screen at startup

 So.
 What can we do about that.
 The sdcard slot not working smells like a device tree issue.
 The rest of it I'm not yet sure if I can even address...